ForestDope/PetriNetGenerator/README.md

-# Petri Net Data Synthesis from Multimedia Scenarios
+# Petri Net Data Synthesis and Generation from Multimedia Scenarios

 This project focuses on generating, validating, and visualizing Petri net data structures from textual descriptions of multimedia scenarios.
 It leverages a Large Language Model (LLM) for synthesizing new data pairs (scenario text and corresponding Petri net JSON) and provides tools for managing and inspecting these datasets.
+The user can also generate Petri nets from a scenario text.

 ## Overview